hacketyhack/hacketyhack/lessons/beginner/datastrucs.md

 Try typing this and press the Run button.

 You created an array with the numbers 1, 2, and the string 'shoes' in it.
-Things in the array can be gotten by typing the array's variable name(my_array) and square brackets( [] ) with a number inside of the brackets.
+Things in the array can be gotten by typing the array's variable name (`my_array`) and square brackets (`[]`) with a number inside of the brackets.
 This number can be though of as the address to that spot in the array.
 It's good to remember that arrays start at 0 in Ruby.

-    alert a[0]
+    alert my_array[0]

 What thing in the array are you going to get back?
 Type this in and press the 'Run' button.